Table of Contents[Hide][Show]

 Have we really struck out with sweetened condensed milk for good?
 It is so delicious, so decadent.
 There simply has to be a way to make this stuff healthy!

-Hmmmm.
+Hmmm.
 How about this for an idea?

 Whole coconut milk serves as a wonderful substitute for milk in many recipes, does it not?

 Coconut milk has very little protein (less than a single gram in a can of whole coconut milk) so the denaturing problem is no longer an issue like it is with dairy milk.
-In addition, making homemade sweetened condensed milk with coconut milk affords you the freedom to choose a whole, unrefined sweetener instead of white sugar and the natural sweetness of coconut milk permits less sweetener to be used!
+In addition, making a healthy sweetened condensed milk with coconut milk affords you the freedom to choose a whole, unrefined sweetener instead of white sugar and the natural sweetness of coconut milk permits less sweetener to be used!

-Sweetened Condensed (Coconut) Milk
+Healthy Sweetened Condensed Milk Recipe

-When the coconut milk starts to boil, reduce the heat to a simmer and whisk in your sweetener, mixing thoroughly.
+When the coconut milk starts to bubble, reduce the heat to a simmer and whisk in your sweetener, mixing thoroughly.

 Continue to simmer for about 2 hours until the liquid is reduced by at least half or as much as two-thirds.
 You can be doing other things around the house and check and stir occasionally as it is reducing down.